draftmode-org/logger/README.md

 <a id="object-logger-constructor-context" name="object-logger-constructor-context"></a>
 <a id="user-content-object-logger-constructor-context" name="user-content-object-logger-constructor-context"></a>
 #### constructor: context (array)
-the logger can be initialized, next to the name, with an initialized context.<br>
+The logger can be initialized, next to the name, with an initialized context.<br>
 This context can be addressed separately.<br>

 <i>example of usage</i><br>